Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Experiments

 Our dataset was constructed using o3 as an adversarial filter (\S\ref{sec:dataset}).
 It raises the question of whether other LLMs share similar reasoning patterns.
 We evaluate ten instruction-tuned LLMs with zero-shot prompting (Appendix~\ref{app:prompt}).
 We include models from the Qwen family \citep{qwen2024qwen25, qwen2025qwen3} (2.5-7B, 2.5-32B, and 3-32B with thinking mode), LLaMA-3.1 \citep{grattafiori2024llama3} (8B and 70B), as well as Mistral-Nemo-12B \citep{mistral2024nemo}, Gemma-2-27B \citep{gemma2024gemma2}, Aya-Expanse-32B \citep{dang2024aya}, Command-R-35B \citep{cohere2024commandr}, and the legal-domain SaulLM-7B \citep{colombo2024saullm}.
 Model sizes range from 7B to 70B parameters.

-\paragraph{Results.} Table~\ref{tab:zeroshot} reports performance (full results per annotator in Appendix~\ref{app:zeroshot}).
+\paragraph{Results} Table~\ref{tab:zeroshot} reports performance (full results per annotator in Appendix~\ref{app:zeroshot}).
 Most models over-predict positive cases, with yes-rates ranging from 22\% to 96\%, far from the 44\% base rate.
 This positive bias validates our adversarial construction: most off-the-shelf models have similar accuracy as o3.
 Curiously, despite SAUL-7B achieving the best supervised performance (\mbox{MCC = 0.47}), it shows extreme positive bias in a zero-shot setting (95\% yes-rate, \mbox{MCC = 0.03}).
 It suggests that legal pre-training improves representation quality but does not calibrate the model's zero-shot judgment.
 This agrees with findings showing that the benefits of domain-specific pre-training depend on the task \citep{gururangan2020dont}.
+Retrieval-augmented few-shot prompting on the three zero-shot models with the best performance (Qwen-2.5-32B, Qwen-2.5-7B, and LLaMA-3.1-8B) does not approach the ensemble either (Appendix~\ref{app:fewshot}).
+The best gain is +0.02 MCC.

 The positive bias that is shared across models makes zero-shot LLMs unreliable binary classifiers.
-However, the range of models' yes-rate (from 22\% to 96\%) can be leveraged into a new strategy.
+However, the wide range of models' yes-rate can be leveraged into a new strategy.
 Instead of using the predictions of a single model, we can treat the agreement among differently calibrated models as a ranking signal.